Genocidal Humanoidz

 "Genocidal Humanoidz" is a song recorded by American heavy metal band System of a Down.
 It was released as a double A-side single with "Protect the Land" on November 6, 2020, through American Recordings and Columbia Records, to raise awareness and funds for Armenia and the self-proclaimed Republic of Artsakh amid the Second Nagorno-Karabakh War.
 It is the band's first release in 15 years since their fifth studio album Hypnotize (2005), their first single in 14 years since "Lonely Day" (2006), and their first two singles to not feature their long-time producer Rick Rubin.
+It was instead produced by guitarist and vocalist Daron Malakian, who had produced all of their albums (except for their debut) along with Rubin.
 The two singles have raised over $600,000 that was donated to the Armenia Fund to help those who have been affected by the war.